Economy of Spain: Euro debt crisis, 2010-2012

-Employment crisis (2008 - present)
+Employment crisis

-After having completed large improvements over the second half of the 1990s and during the 2000s, Spain attained in 2007 its record low unemployment rate, at about 8%, with a few regions on the brink of full employment.
-Then Spain suffered a severe setback from October 2008, when it saw its unemployment rate surge to 1996 levels.
-During the period October 2007 – October 2008 the unemployment surge exceeded that of past economic crises, including that of 1993.
-In particular, during the month of October 2008, Spain suffered its worst unemployment rise ever recorded.
+After having completed large improvements over the second half of the 1990s and during the 2000s, Spain attained in 2007 its record low unemployment rate, at about 8%, with some regions on the brink of full employment.
+Then Spain suffered a severe setback from October 2008, when it saw its unemployment rate surge.
+Between October 2007 – October 2008 the surge exceeded that of past economic crises, including 1993.
+In particular, during October 2008, Spain suffered its worst unemployment rise ever recorded.

-Even though the sheer size of Spain's underground economy masks to some extent the real situation, employment has been a long term weakness of the Spanish economy.
+Even though the sheer size of Spain's underground economy masked the real situation, employment has been a long term weakness of the economy.
 By 2014 the structural unemployment rate was estimated at 18%.

-By July 2009, it had shed 1.2 million jobs in one year.
-The oversized building and housing related industries were contributing greatly to the rising unemployment numbers.
-From 2009 thousands of established immigrants began to leave, although some did maintain residency in Spain due to poor conditions in their country of origin.
+By July 2009, Spain had shed 1.2 million jobs in one year.
+The oversized building and housing related industries were contributing greatly to the rising unemployment.
+From 2009 thousands of established immigrants began to leave, although some did maintain residency due to poor conditions in their country of origin.
 In all, by early 2013 Spain reached an unprecedented unemployment record at about 27%.

-In May 2012 a radical labor reform made for a more flexible labor market, facilitating layoffs with a view to enhancing corporate's confidence.
+In 2012 a radical labor reform made for a more flexible labor market, facilitating layoffs with a view to enhancing business confidence.

-Youth crisis
+Youth

-During the early 1990s, Spain experienced a period of economic crisis as a result of a larger, Europe-wide economic episode that led to a rise in unemployment rates.
-Many young adults in Spain found themselves trapped in a cycle of temporary jobs, which resulted in the creation of a secondary class of workers through reduced wages, job stability and advancement opportunities.
-As a result, many Spaniards, predominantly unmarried young adults, emigrated to other countries in order to pursue job opportunities and raise their standard of life, which left only a small amount of young adults living below the poverty line in Spain.
-Spain experienced another economic crisis during the 2000s, which also prompted a rise in Spanish citizens emigrating to neighboring countries with more job stability and better economic standings.
+During the early 1990s, Spain experienced economic crisis as a result of a Europe-wide economic episode that led to a rise in unemployment.
+Many young adults found themselves trapped in a cycle of temporary jobs, which resulted in the creation of a secondary class of workers through reduced wages, job stability and advancement opportunities.
+As a result, many Spaniards, predominantly unmarried young adults, emigrated to pursue job opportunities and raise their quality of life, which left only a small amount of young adults living below the poverty line.
+Spain experienced another economic crisis during the 2000s, which also prompted a rise in emigration to neighboring countries with more job stability and better economic standing.

-Youth unemployment remains a concern in Spain, prompting suggestions of labor market programs and job-search assistance like matching youth skills with businesses.
-This would improve Spain's weakened youth labor market, and their school to work transition as youth have found it difficult to find long-term employment.
+Youth unemployment remains a concern, prompting suggestions of labor market programs and job-search assistance like matching youth skills with businesses.
+This would improve Spain's weakened youth labor market, and their school to work transition, as young people have found it difficult to find long-term employment.
+As of January 2025, the youth unemployment in Spain stands at 24.9%.